 We acknowledge and pay respect to the people of the Kulin Nation, the Traditional Custodians of the land upon which Trinity College is situated.
 We pay our respects to all Elders of Indigenous students who call Trinity College home.
 We also acknowledge all Aboriginal and Torres Strait Islander stakeholders, members of the Trinity College community, the University of Melbourne and the wider world.

-At Trinity, we have a full-time Indigenous Support Officer who provides a key point of contact for Aboriginal and Torres Strait Islander students.
-She helps students navigate the application process, including scholarships and ABSTUDY (which can cover some, if not all, of your college and university fees).
-She also helps students with study plans, referrals to other services, and coordinates cultural initiatives for First Nations students and the wider Trinity community.
+Our team supports Indigenous students through the application process, including scholarship applications and ABSTUDY (which can cover some, if not all, of your college and university fees).
+We also help students with study plans, referrals to other services, and coordinating cultural initiatives for First Nations students and the wider Trinity community.

 Trinity College works closely with Murrup Barak, the Melbourne Institute for Indigenous Development at the University of Melbourne.